longhorn/website/content/docs/1.7.0/references/settings.md

 > Default: `5`

-This setting controls how many backing images copy on a node can be replenished simultaneously.
+This setting controls how many backing image copies on a node can be replenished simultaneously.

 Typically, Longhorn can block the backing image copy starting once the current replenishing count on a node exceeds the limit.
 But when the value is 0, it means disabling the backing image replenish.